An official website of the United States government

 HIDE IT: Keep valuables in your garage, car, and home out of sight.

-REMOVE IT: Removing valuable from your car is better than hiding them.
+REMOVE IT: Removing valuables from your car is better than hiding them.
 This includes garage door openers and spare keys.

 CLOSE IT: Keep your garage door and double-check it is closed at night.

-REPORT IT: Report all criminal and suspicous activity immediately.
+REPORT IT: Report all criminal and suspicious activity immediately.

 As the weather warms up and outdoor activities increase, it's important to stay vigilant about safety.
 Follow these crime prevention tips to keep yourself, your home, and your belongings secure this spring.